MicrosoftDocs/bot-docs/articles/how-to-deploy-china-cloud.md

   - evergreen
 ---

-# Configure Bot Framework bots for China customers
+# Configure a bot in Microsoft Azure operated by 21Vianet

-This article is for China/Mooncake customers who are deploying Bot Framework and Azure AI Bot Service bots to the Microsoft Azure Mooncake cloud.
+This guide is designed for Microsoft Azure customers deploying Bot Framework and Azure AI Bot Service bots on the Microsoft Azure platform operated by 21Vianet.

 ## Prerequisites

-- An account in the Azure China cloud.
+- An account in the Microsoft Azure.
 - The C# or JavaScript bot project you want to configure.
 - Bot Framework SDK version 4.14 or later.

 ## Use the cloud adapter

 Make sure that your bot uses the _cloud adapter_, or an adapter that derives from the cloud adapter.
-The cloud adapter lets you specify settings specific to the Azure Mooncake cloud.
+The cloud adapter lets you specify settings specific to the Microsoft Azure Cloud.

 ### [C#](#tab/csharp)